 Purchased or constructed capital assets are reported at cost or estimated historical cost.
 Donated capital assets are recorded at their estimated fair value at the date of the donation.
-The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend assets' lives are not capitalized.
+Right to use lease assets are reported at present value of the future lease payments (lease liability), plus any ancillary cost to place the asset in service, plus any additional payments made at or beginning of the lease term, less any lease incentives received from the lessor prior to the commencement of the lease term.
+The cost of maintenance and repairs that do not add to the value of the asset or materially extend assets' lives are not capitalized.
 A capitalization threshold of \$5,000 is used.

-Capital assets are being depreciated using the straight-line method over the following estimated useful lives:
+Capital assets are being depreciated / amortized using the straight-line method over the following estimated useful lives:

 Asset Class Estimated Useful Lives

-Buildings & Improvements 10-30
+Buildings & Improvements 10-30 years

-Equipment 5-15
+Equipment 5-15 years

+Right to Use Lease Equipment 51 months